Edible Education Experience

 • OJA/ESY debuts Art in the Garden, a Career Day with artists who demonstrate their craft using the Pollinator Garden as inspiration.

-• OJA allocates Professional Development funds to send second task force to attend ESY Teacher Academy in Berkeley, CA. Florida Hospital partially sponsors trip.
+• OJA allocates Professional Development funds to send second task force to attend ESY Teacher Academy in Berkeley, CA. AdventHealth Orlando partially sponsors trip.

-• Chef Sarah and Gardner Brad pilot OJA/ESY Teacher Academy with six attendees.
+• Chef Sarah and Gardener Brad pilot OJA/ESY Teacher Academy with six attendees.

 • OJA grants permission for Orlando City Fire Department to practice-burn dilapidated house at then-18 E. King Street.

-• Gardner Brad gives presentation at EPCOT Flower & Garden Festival titled “Strawberries, Peanuts and the Quest for World Dominance” and includes photos of OJA/ESY garden.
+• Gardener Brad gives presentation at EPCOT Flower & Garden Festival titled “Strawberries, Peanuts and the Quest for World Dominance” and includes photos of OJA/ESY garden.

 • OJA/ESY begins to develop concept for Kitchen House and Give-Back Garden, including the recruitment of funding partners.